Rules and Regulations: Boccia (Open)

 BOC 1.1 Should any rules listed below contradict those outlined by Boccia England, these rules will supersede those.

-BOC 1.2 It will be at the sole discretion of the Competition Director as to the application of these rules, and any subsequent decision made as a result will be final.
+BOC 1.2 It will be at the discretion of LYG personnel and the Competition Director as to the application of these rules, and any subsequent decision made as a result will be final.

 BOC 2 Age Category